egc112/OpenWRT-egc-add-on/stop-dns-leak/README.md

 nameserver 9.9.9.9
 nameserver 1.0.0.1
 ```
-When I activate my WG interface with DNS server and also weight 20, then tat will be placed at the bottom of the file.
+When I activate my WG interface with DNS server and also weight 20, then that will be placed at the bottom of the file.
 By specifying a lesser weight than the other DNS servers it will be placed at the top of the file:
 Weight 20 of WG (same as WAN)
 ```
 # Interface wan6